 Misconduct at the University of Virginia School of Law

-The University of Virginia School of Law's academic policies cover requirements for both academic and non-academic conduct.
+The University of Virginia School of Law's academic policies include conduct standards for law students to follow.
 The policies apply to students as soon as they submit an application for law school up until the time they receive an official degree.
 Students can face sanctions for violating these policies no matter where the alleged offense occurred, including:

 - During classes or work for credit outside of the Law School

 - Participation in student organizations

 - While performing paid or unpaid work for a law firm, government office, judge, or other organization

 Examples of Academic Misconduct in Law School